Robert Carr, Earl of Somerset

-Robert Carr, 1st Earl of Somerset KG (c.
+Robert Carr, Earl of Somerset KG (c.
 1587 – 17 July 1645), was a politician, and favourite of King James VI and I.

 Background

 Robert Kerr was born in Wrington, Somerset, England, the younger son of Sir Thomas Kerr (Carr) of Ferniehurst, Scotland, by his second wife, Janet Scott, sister of Walter Scott of Buccleuch.
 About the year 1601, while an obscure page to Sir George Home, he met Thomas Overbury in Edinburgh.
 The two became friends and travelled to London together.
 Overbury soon became Carr's secretary.
 When Carr embarked on his career at court, Overbury became mentor, secretary, and political advisor to his more charismatic friend, the brain behind Carr's steady rise to prominence.

 King's favourite

 In 1607, Carr happened to break his leg at a tilting match, at which King James VI and I was in attendance.
 According to Thomas Howard, 1st Earl of Suffolk, the king taught him Latin.
 The king subsequently knighted the young Carr and took him into favour.
 Sir Walter Raleigh had, through his attainder, forfeited his life-interest in the manor of Sherborne, even though he had previously executed a conveyance by which the property was to pass on his death to his eldest son (a conveyance which helped to codify many aspects of the English use of primogeniture, still in practice even today).
 Unfortunately for Raleigh, this document was rendered worthless by a flaw that gave the king eventual possession of the property.
 Acting on the advice of Robert Cecil, 1st Earl of Salisbury, his Secretary of State, James conferred the manor on Carr.
 The case was argued at law, and in 1609 judgment was given for the Crown.
 Apparently Lady Raleigh received some inadequate compensation, and Carr at once entered on possession.

 Carr's influence became such that in 1610 he was instrumental in persuading the king to dissolve Parliament, which had shown signs of attacking the king's Scottish favourites.
 On 24 March 1611 he was created Viscount Rochester, and subsequently a Privy Councillor.

+Rochester and Thomas Overbury somehow offended Anne of Denmark in May 1611, and when she heard them laughing together in the garden at Greenwich Palace, she complained to the King that they laughed at her.
+The royal court was aware by June 1612 that Anne of Denmark and Prince Henry did not hold Robert Carr in such high regard.
+Thomas Erskine, Viscount Fenton wrote that "Rochester is exceeding great with his Majesty ..., yet can he not find the right way to please either the Queen or the Prince, but they are both in the conceit of this Court not well satisfied with him".